calidy-com/dayjs-calendarsystems/README.md

 ## License
 This project is DUAL LICENSED.

-* For non-commercial use, this project uses the MIT licence.
+* For non-commercial use, this project uses the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) licence.
 * For commercial use (when you or your company earns revenue directly or indirectly using this project), a valid commercial licensed is required.

 **Please see the [LICENSE.md](LICENSE.md) file for details.**